 The concept sounds easy enough.
 Take one picture a day every day for one year.
 What's so hard about that?
-The first thing I've learned about 365 projects is that they're definitely not as easy as they sound.
-I've learned that lesson.
+The first thing I learned about 365 photo challenges is that they are definitely not as easy as they sound.
+I have definitely learned that lesson.
 Twice!!

-While I didn't see as much growth the second time around, I could not be happier that I took the project on again.
+While I didn't see quite as much growth the second time around, I could not be happier that I took on this daily photo project again.
 I love having an entire year of our lives documented, and I particularly loved embarking on my second 365 project with a special group of women, photographers, and friends.

-It's tempting to want to have a theme each week or to tell yourself that you can only shoot with your DSLR, but you're setting yourself up for failure by adding such constraints.
-Allow yourself to shoot what you want, when you want, and how you want for your 365, and you're more likely to complete your project.
+It's tempting to want a theme each week or to tell yourself that you can only shoot with your DSLR, but you are setting yourself up for failure by adding such constraints.
+Allow yourself to shoot what you want, when you want, and how you want for your 365, and you will be more likely to complete your project.

 2. Be Kind to Yourself - Its OK If You Miss a Day Here and There

 Life happens.
 Work gets in the way, kids get sick, vacations happen... lots of things can get in the way of us taking a photo on a given day.
 Be okay with that.
 Don't allow a missed day or a missed week to derail your entire project.
 Pick back up when you can, and keep shooting.

 3. Realize that Not Every Image You Take is Going to be Award-Winning

 As I mentioned above, life happens.
 Sometimes we have long days or tough days or just plain non-inspiring days where the only photo we can manage to take is one of the alarm clock on our nightstand.
 That's okay.
 It would be completely unrealistic to expect that we could create amazing images every single day for 365 days straight.

-4. Take Your Photos Early in the Day
+4. Take Your 365 Photos Early in the Day

-Oftentimes, we pass up moments that would make great images because we don't have time to grab our cameras or we think we'll have more time later in the day... and then the day gets away from us, and we end up with nothing for that particular day.
+Oftentimes, we pass up moments that would make great images because we don't have time to grab our cameras or we think we will have more time later in the day... and then the day gets away from us, and we end up with nothing for that particular day.

 5. Have a List of Prompts for Days When You Need Inspiration

-You'll have days where - even when you have great weather and a lot of time - you just don't feel inspired to pick up your camera.
+You will have days where - even when you have great weather and a lot of time - you just don't feel inspired to pick up your camera.
 For days like those, having a list of ideas for your 365 project will come in handy.

 6. Keep Your Camera Highly Accessible and Set to "Basic" Settings

 You never know when a special moment for your 365 project is going to happen, so having your camera readily accessible is essential.
 I keep mine on the main floor of our house in a cabinet that's easy to access so I can just grab it and flip it on pretty quickly.

 7. Try to Find a Group to do Your 365 Project With

 We talk primarily about photography, but true friendships develop along the way, and we end up talking about life, kids, work, and pretty much everything else under the sun.
 Not everyone in my 365 group completed the project, but I know that I wouldn't have been able to finish my own project without their love and friendship.

 8. Have Fun!

-It's terrific if you see growth in your work over the course of the year.
-It's awesome to have an entire year of your family documented.
+It's terrific to see growth in your work over the course of a year.
+It's awesome to have an entire year of your children and family documented.
 It's incredible to form bonds and true friendships with the people with whom you're completing your 365.